 As mentioned, tanghulu is common street food in China.
 This sweet snack traditionally consists of dried hawthorn fruit that is rolled in melted sugar.
 These skewered tart crab apples are then cooled to have a hard candy shell.
 This recipe uses fruits that are more easily found and common in the United States but if you find dried hawthorn, please try it too.

-This tanghulu recipe is made without corn syrup.
-The candy coating is a sugar and water syrup that is cooked over medium-high heat.
-This creates the delicious outer shell for these skewered fruit treats.
-Below are the ingredients for what tanghulu is made of.
+There are only 3 ingredients needed to make tanghulu.
+This recipe is made without corn syrup.
+The candy coating is a sugar and water syrup combination.
+This creates the delicious outer shell for these fruit treats on a stick.

 - Fresh strawberries